-In order to increase understanding and normalise conversations about death, dying and bereavement, governments in each UK nation must commit 6p per person to help develop, resource and evaluate cross-sector, collaborative initiatives similar to public health campaigns reducing mental health stigma such as Time to Change and See Me.
-These must reflect the needs of all communities in the UK, and prioritise underserved population groups.
-This funding should supplement funding for the transformation of bereavement services set out in the recommendation below and have a particular focus on community-based informal support, and communication campaigns

-These initiatives will be led by networks of charities, academics, community-based organisations, faith groups, compassionate communities and health and social care providers, co-produced with people with lived experience

-2 All schools and other education settings must be required to provide age-appropriate opportunities for children and young people to learn about coping with death and bereavement as part of life.
+- In order to increase understanding and normalise conversations about death, dying and bereavement, the Government must commit 6p per person to help develop, resource and evaluate cross-sector, collaborative initiatives, similar to public health campaigns reducing mental health stigma such as Time to Change.
+These must reflect the needs of all communities and prioritise underserved population groups.
+This funding should supplement funding for the transformation of bereavement services set out in the recommendation below and have a particular focus on community-based informal support, and communication campaigns. - These initiatives will be led by networks of charities, academics, community-based organisations, faith groups, compassionate communities and health and social care providers, co-produced with people with lived experience. - 2 The Department for Education must require all schools and other education settings to provide age-appropriate opportunities for children and young people to learn about coping with death and bereavement as part of life.